- Jet black stool (also called melena).

 Bleeding higher up in the digestive tract (esophagus, stomach) usually causes black stool.
 One of the main forms of IBD, Crohn’s disease, can be a possible—but uncommon—cause of black stool.3 It can be hard to notice this type of bleeding.
 Special stool tests may be needed to identify blood in dark stool.

-Is rectal bleeding more common in Crohn's or UC?
+Is it more common in Crohn's or ulcerative colitis?

 Rectal bleeding is more common in ulcerative colitis.
 Bleeding in the lower digestive tract (last part of small intestine, colon, rectum, or anus) causes bright red blood to appear.
 This is a more common symptom of Crohn’s disease, which typically affects the end of the small intestine (ileum) and colon, and ulcerative colitis, the other main form of IBD which affects the colon.4